mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 This document does not mandate how an application determines what to send in an encoded media stream, because decisions about what to send within a targeted bitrate, and how to adapt to changes in the targeted bitrate, can be application and codec-specific.
 For example, adjusting quantization in response to changing network conditions may work well in many cases, but if what's being shared is video that includes text, maintaining readability is important.

 As of this writing, the IETF has produced two Experimental-track congestion control specifications, Network-Assisted Dynamic Adaptation (NADA) {{!RFC8698}} and Self-Clocked Rate Adaptation for Multimedia (SCReAM) {{!RFC8298}}.
-These rate adaptation algorithms require some feedback about the network's performance to calculate target bitrates.
+These congestion control algorithms require some feedback about the network's performance to calculate target bitrates.
 Traditionally this feedback is generated at the receiver and sent back to the sender via RTCP.

-Since QUIC also collects some metrics about the network's performance, these metrics can be used to generate the required feedback at the sender-side and provide it to the rate adaptation algorithm to avoid the additional overhead of the RTCP stream.
+Since QUIC also collects some metrics about the network's performance, these metrics can be used to generate the required feedback at the sender-side and provide it to the congestion control algorithm to avoid the additional overhead of the RTCP stream.
 This is discussed in more detail in {{rtcp-mapping}}.

 ## RTP with QUIC Streams, QUIC Datagrams, and a Mixture of Both {#streams-and-datagrams}